dniemczyk/clj-notes/README.md

 # clj-notes

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+My notes on Clojure.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Damian Niemczyk

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.